 What You Need to Know About Compartment Syndrome

 Compartment syndrome is a condition that occurs when a group of muscles or organs come together and form a “compartment.”
 Fascia, a strong web of tissue, builds up around the walls of the compartments and if an injury or internal bleeding is present, blood or fluid can begin to fill the compartment.
 This excessive pressure can affect blood flow to and from the tissues.
-Compartment syndrome is a serious condition and may require emergency surgical procedure to avoid long-term or even permanent damage.
+Compartment syndrome is a serious condition and may require an emergency surgical procedure to avoid long-term or even permanent damage.

 Compartment syndrome is most likely to develop in the abdomen, arms, and legs of the body.
 The most common type of compartment syndrome occurs after a bone break in the arm or leg.
 This is known as acute compartment syndrome and often develops over the course of a few hours to a few days.
 When a broken bone is the cause, the condition may develop due to the fracture or from the pressure built up by edema or bleeding.
 Even surgery after the injury can cause compartment syndrome.